 Whichever you choose, an escape room in Reading is a great way to spend an hour testing your problem-solving skills and dexterity!

 Reading is well-known as a place to indulge in a spot of retail therapy ever since The Oracle opened in 1999.
 With over 80 stores and well-known brands, you’re bound to find what you’re looking for here.

 Outside, the Kennet & Avon Canal runs through The Oracle’s Riverside area, which is also a great place to eat, drink and while away the time.
 The riverside often hosts seasonal events and catering vans, including a tiki bar in the summer and an alpine lodge in winter.

-Explore a vineyard at Stanlake Park Wine Estate
+Stanlake Park Wine Estate

 Stanlake Park Wine Estate is a working vineyard and winery in Twyford, just outside Reading.
 Without a doubt, a visit here is my favourite thing to do in Reading.
 I recommend it to everyone, even if you live miles away.
 Get a taxi!
 Book a hotel!
 Make the most of the wine!
 It’s worth it.